GTMStack

 Use a shared calendar that your entire event team can see.
 Google Calendar or Calendly work fine, but make sure every meeting includes the attendee’s name, company, the team member assigned, the meeting location, and any relevant context (what was discussed in outreach, where they are in your funnel, what they care about).

-Assign a meeting coordinator — one person whose job is to manage the schedule, handle conflicts, and redirect walk-ups to available team members.
+Assign a meeting coordinator.
+One person whose job is to manage the schedule, handle conflicts, and redirect walk-ups to available team members.
 At a busy event, double-bookings happen.
 Having someone who can triage in real time prevents missed meetings with Tier 1 accounts.

 Book a meeting space if possible.
 Many conferences offer reserved meeting rooms or lounges for sponsors.
 If not, identify two or three quiet spots near the expo floor where you can have real conversations.
 A loud booth is fine for quick intros but terrible for a strategic discussion with a VP.

 Build in buffer time.
-Back-to-back fifteen-minute meetings with zero gaps means you’ll be late to everything after the first one runs long — and it will run long.
+Back-to-back fifteen-minute meetings with zero gaps means you’ll be late to everything after the first one runs long.
+And it will run long.
 Schedule meetings in twenty-minute blocks with five-minute buffers.

 Coordinating Between Sales and Marketing